 I wrote a memoir of my journey from trauma through healing and self-published the book Shadow Brain: A Neuroscientist's Journey Through PTSD and Womanhood on February 17, 2015.
 Just a few weeks later, I signed a contract with Booktrope Publishers to release an expanded version of Shadow Brain.
 The result was Fortitude: A PTSD Memoir, released on September 30th, 2015.

 In conjunction with my scientific knowledge of the effects of trauma, I relentlessly share my own story of rape, abuse, and addiction to ensure that all victims of trauma receive the treatment and respect they deserve and to provide hope to anyone hiding in a closet.
-I live in Michigan with my beautiful wife and two dogs.
+I live in Michigan with my two rambunctious dogs.